 The financial statements are presented in Bangladesh Taka (BDT) which is the Company's functional currency.
-All financial information presented in BDT has been rounded off to he nearest BDT.
+All financial information presented in BDT has been rounded off to the nearest BDT.

 The preparation of financial statements in conformity with International Financial Reporting Standards (IFRS) requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses.
 It also requires disclosures of contingent assets and liabilities at the date of the financial statements.
-Provisions and accrued expenses are recognized in the financial statement in line with the International Accounting Standard (IAS) 37 "Provisions, Contingent Liabilities and Contingent Assets" when he estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the result of which form the basis of making the judgments about carrying values of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these
+Provisions and accrued expenses are recognized in the financial statement in line with the International Accounting Standard (IAS) 37 "Provisions, Contingent Liabilities and Contingent Assets" when